Matafou/LibHyps/README.md

   each new hypothesis in each subgoal (older first).

 # Cleaning tactics

+This tactics are best used in conjunction with the tacticals above.
+For instance `tac ;; subst_or_revert` allows to have all new hypothesis reverted, except the ones that are `subst`able.

 - `subst_or_revert H` tries to use `H` to `subst` some variable and `revert H` if it fails.